Join usFind out more about becoming a member

 HOW DO I FIND OUT MORE?

 Our New Members Secretary is a mine of information!
-Zena will be able to answer any questions or queries you may have regarding your membership before you join.
+Frank will be able to answer any questions or queries you may have regarding your membership before you join.
 When you’ve signed on the dotted line and are a fully-fledged member of the Club, she’ll introduce you to people he feels will be able to help you begin your career as a sailor – making sure that you feel welcomed into the Club!

 Telephone: 0844 77 456 88